Review update: 2021 Ram 1500 TRX marks peak truck

 Hit: Roars loud and proud

-Editorial Director Marty Padgett once said Hellcats are “grandma’s screaming on cell phones loud.”
+Editorial Director Marty Padgett once said Hellcats are “grandmas screaming on cell phones loud.”
 If that's true, the TRX is an entire nursing home screaming at the TV screen loud.
 The exhaust note could wake the dead upon cold start, and boy does it sound angry.
 Ram revised the air intake compared to all other Hellcat models to keep dust and dirt out of the engine and to accommodate water fording.
 This actually enhances the supercharger whine, which is always present and always loud.
 Hope your neighbors can stomach loud trucks.

 2021 Ram 1500 TRX